udayvir-singh/hibiscus.nvim/README.md

 ---

 #### Packer
-You can use packer to manage hibiscus afterwards:
+You can use packer to manage hibiscus afterwards [only do this if you haven't used ref option in bootstrap]:

 ```fennel
 (require-macros :hibiscus.packer)